×

 Here, you will be learning about what second toe pain feels like and what you can do to relieve your pain if you are having it.

 There is a modified part of the joint capsule known as a plantar plate under your MTP joint.
 The plantar plate generally supports your joint.
-The Second toe, also known as Morton’s toe is usually longer than other toes.
-Plantar plate damage is more common in the second and third toes of toe.
-Usually, you experience pain in either the upper or lower part of your toe.
-It increases when you are taking part in any sports activity or simply walking or running.
+The second toe, also known as Morton’s toe, is usually longer than other toes.
+Plantar plate damage is more common in the second and third toes.
+Usually, you experience pain in either the upper or lower part of your toe, increasing during sports, walking, or running.

 A second toe pain diagram